Skip to main content

 Depending on the language skills of the conciliators, Italian and German are sometimes also offered.

-Obligatory trader participation: There is no obligation for companies to participate in arbitration proceedings.
-Gambling companies that are obliged to grant arbitration are an exception.
+Obligatory trader participation: There is no obligation for companies to participate in ADR proceedings.
+Gambling companies that are obliged to grant conciliation are an exception.

 Outcome: ADRs offer a proposed solution.
 The conciliation proposal is binding for consumers and companies if they have agreed to it in advance.

-Specifics: In addition to the recognized arbitration boards, there are other arbitration boards in Malta:
+Specifics: In addition to the recognized ADR bodies, there are other conciliation boards in Malta:

 Alternative dispute resolution bodies: In the Netherlands there are three specialized ADR bodies for the following sectors: